Edictum

 tool_successpostconditions_passedwarningsredacted_responseoutput_suppressed

 For warn, the pipeline warns the agent and lets it decide how to proceed.
-For redact and deny on READ/PURE tools, the pipeline modifies the response before it reaches the agent.
+For redact and block on READ/PURE tools, the pipeline modifies the response before it reaches the agent.
 WRITE/IRREVERSIBLE tools always get warn because the action already happened -- hiding the result only removes context the agent needs.

 YAML Compilation